 I grew up around nursing and healthcare.
 I was inspired by my mom, who is a CRNA (Certified Registered Nurse Anesthetist).
 I knew from a very young age that becoming a nurse was something I wanted to do.
-I’m currently working on my Doctor of Nursing Practice (DNP) at the University of Tennessee, Knoxville.
-I made the decision to further my education so I am better prepared to understand and implement research into practice with my patients.
+I recently completed my Doctor of Nursing Practice (DNP) at the University of Tennessee, Knoxville.
+I made the decision to further my education so I could be better prepared to understand and implement research into practice with my patients.

-I spend time with my husband, Philip, and our poodle (Reagan) and cat (Dale).
-I also love cooking and baking, working out (I’m really into hot yoga sculpt right now), trying new restaurants around town, reading (psychological thrillers).
+I spend time with my husband, Philip, our poodle, Reagan, and our daughter, Laney!
+I also love cooking and baking, working out, trying new restaurants around town and reading psychological thrillers.
 Also, we love to travel!

 Always wear your SPF!
 I was a lifeguard in high school and did not protect my skin like I should have.
 Instead of trying to get tan, I wish I would’ve focused more on protecting my skin from the sun.